Azzanraj/hybrid-financial-fraud/README.md

 ## Hardware and Software Requirements

-The report lists the following software stack and hardware assumptions:
+The report lists the following software stack:

 - Python 3.10
 - PyTorch 2.0.7